zachvalenta/jvns.ca/content/post/2017-09-24-profiling-go-with-pprof.markdown

 this choice after the fact?
 I think how the heap profiles work is -- allocations are recorded at some sample rate.
 Then every time one of those allocation is **freed**, that's also recorded.
 So you get a history of both allocations and frees for some sample of memory activity.
-Then when it comes time to analyze your memory usage, you can decide what you're interested in!!
+Then when it comes time to analyze your memory usage, you can decide where you want inuse memory or total allocation counts!

 You can read the source for the memory profiler here: https://golang.org/src/runtime/mprof.go.
 It has a lot of comments!